dtcenter/METplus-Training/docs/Tutorial/v5.0/Session_1_Grid-to-Grid.rst

 -------------------

 .. important::
 ???
-Julie, I removed the Bolding around the below paragraph???
+Julie, I removed the bolding around the below paragraph???
-**IMPORTANT NOTE: If you are returning to the tutorial, you must source the tutorial setup script before running the following instructions.
-If you are unsure if you have done this step, please navigate to the :ref:`Verify Environment is Set Correctly <verif_env_set_correct>` page.**
+IMPORTANT NOTE: If you are returning to the tutorial, you must source the tutorial setup script before running the following instructions.
+If you are unsure if you have done this step, please navigate to the :ref:`Verify Environment is Set Correctly <verif_env_set_correct>` page.

 **Grid-Stat Functionality**